Send the link below via email or IMCopy

 Other impressionist artists: Pierre-Auguste Renoir and Edgar Degas, Berthe Morisot

-Cubism rejected the idea of using perspective to create art as seen in nature.
-It was geometric and 2D.
+Cubism rejected the idea of using perspective as seen in nature to create art, overturning conventional systems of art.

 It uses geometric shapes to fragment and compose forms and to show objects from more than one view.